Crime Prevention Public Education Classes

 - Send a message to criminals letting them know that the neighborhoods are organized and fighting back.

-Cub Scout, Boy Scout and Girl Scout groups can contact the crime prevention unit to scheule tours and or safety presetations.
+Youth groups such as Boy Scouts, Girl Scouts, or Cub Scouts can contact the Operations Support Section to schedule tours and or safety presentations.
 The activities and topics of instruction are based on the age of the scouts.
+The contact for the police department is Master Police Officer John Pearson, 703-771-4554.